LastPass Review: Quick Expert Summary

 LastPass offers many options to recover your LastPass account if you forget your master password.
-Some password managers offer one or two account recovery options, but LastPass offers far more recovery options than most competitors — and all of them are very easy to set up and use.
+Some password managers offer one or two account recovery options, but LastPass offers far more than most competitors — and all of them are very easy to set up and use.
+Options include:

 - Mobile account recovery.
 If you forget your master password, you can easily confirm your identity using either Touch ID or Face ID on the mobile app login screen, and then set a new master password.
 This works for both iOS and Android devices.
 As soon as you download the LastPass mobile app, LastPass will prompt you to enable biometric logins — all you have to do is scan your fingerprint or face.